 Third Nature, 2015 – 2018, series of 62 photographs (incl. found footage and reproductions), various dimensions.
 The ongoing series is part of the CALAMITA/À project.

-Jan Stradtmann’s work “Third Nature” adopts a photographic approach to a historical incident, the Vajont dam disaster in Italy in 1963.
-After the dam reservoir was flooded, part of the mountain Monte Toc broke away and slipped into the reservoir on the Vajont River.
-Within a few minutes, the resulting flood wave swept over villages and towns along the river valley, which were partially submerged, and many people lost their lives.
+Jan Stradtmann’s work ‘Third Nature’ adopts a photographic approach to a historical incident, the Vajont dam disaster in Italy in 1963.
+After construction the dam reservoir was flooded and part of the mountain Monte Toc broke away, slipping into the reservoir on the Vajont River.
+Within a few minutes, the landslide caused a huge wave that swept over villages and towns along the river valley and many people lost their lives.
+The dam itself remained undamaged.
 Geologists had warned in advance of the mountain’s instability, and the risk of a possible landslide was well known.
 Despite these warnings and some irregular practices during the application and planning process, the then-prestigious project went ahead.

-“Third Nature” includes landscapes, portraits and still life shots of found objects.
-The landscape images were captured between 2015 and 2017 in natural areas and cities hit by the flood wave, including Longarone and Erto e Casso.
-The portraits of survivors’ descendants were photographed in domestic or urban environments in the city of Vajont.
-Inaugurated in 1971, Vajont was built about 50 km from the site of the disaster as a new home for survivors.
+‘Third Nature’ offers a visual archaeology of the event, combining contemporary landscapes, portraits and still life of found objects.
+The portraits of survivors’ descendants were photographed in domestic or urban environments in the city of Vajont, built about 50 km from the Vajont dam as a new home for survivors.

-The combination of landscape images and portraits reflects an approach to historical facts that is repeated in the studio shots, where the concrete ‘object’ is not simply a given but is questioned in terms of its genesis, appearance and location.
-Nothing seems obvious.
-Real or fictitious searching, assertion and intervention are contemporary tools for investigating historical facts.
-More than 50 years after the catastrophe, Jan Stradtmann uses photography to document the current state of the site―the ‘how it is’ after the ‘how it was’―transforming the disaster into a metaphor for flawed decision making.
+More than 50 years after the catastrophe, Stradtmann uses photography to document the current state of the site―the ‘how it is’ after the ‘how it was’―transforming the disaster into a metaphor for flawed decision making.